rubiefawn/remedy/core.md

 Not all mastery is applicable to rolls.
 Here are the most common exceptions:

-- **Armor:** mastery with light, medium, or heavy armor allows the disregard of any prerequesites, such as a minimum Strength score, etc.
+- **Armor:** mastery with light, medium, or heavy armor allows the disregard of any prerequisites, such as a minimum Strength score, etc.

 - **Language:** mastery is not applicable to languages.